 - How often is your dog out and about, around other people and other dogs?

 - Has your dog been trained by a professional before?

 During our time together, I will spend ample time helping you understand how dogs learn and process information, how that applies to your situation, and what approach you can use to attain your dog-training goals.

-Fill in the form below to set up your free in-home evaluation.
+Fill in the form to set up your free 30-minute phone appointment.
 Please tell me about your issues so I have an idea of what you are struggling with.
 I also need a phone number and some good times to call.

 P.S.: Don’t forget the check the box to join my upcoming Puppy Tutor Newsletter!
 It’s free dog-training info sent straight to your inbox.